richelbilderbeek/bbbq_article/revision/README.md

 yet we cannot compare these hydrophobicity values with those obtained from peptide elution studies directly, as peptide elution studies use mass spectrometry to detect peptides.
 A known feature of this technique is that hydrophobic peptides are less likely to be detected.
 As for the later point Membrane regions are often flanked by tryptophans followed by charged residues, as the lipid head groups are often polar, these charges stabilize the TMH in the membrane.
-In Bianchi. et. al. 2017 we showed mapped the distance of the predicted binders to the TMH regions and showed that for especially MHC alleles that bind polar regions a peak was found at the interface of TMH, showing that these strcutural requirements make preferred antigens.
+In Bianchi. et. al. 2017 we showed mapped the distance of the predicted binders to the TMH regions and showed that for especially MHC alleles that bind polar regions a peak was found at the interface of TMH, showing that these structural requirements make preferred antigens.

 > 8. Conservation of the TMH, or it is lack of variation, has been documented
 > many years ago by different biochemical experiments and it is mainly